Some different kinds of guided tours are possible!

 Special tours are offered for all parts of Hamburg.
-These are giuded tours by foot, with harbour-longboat, as well as by bicycles.
 They have all different main focuses and can be varied when required.
 You can also suggest your own distances or tours which we try to move for you.

 Experience Wilhelmsburg - The great bicycle tour!

 Our bike tour starts at the entrance to the old Elbetunnel in St. Pauli.
 Right through the middle of the former free tax port, you will enter the old Wilhelmsburg quarter.
 Upgrading processes within the framework of the Senate's concept of „ Leap across the Elbe" have left their mark here: Not only did the redevelopment progress, but rents also exploded and the formerly disreputable workers' district suddenly became a trendy place.
 Our journey leads along the industrial canals to the old War bunker in the so-called „world quarter".
 There we pass the Soulkitchen-Hall, where Fatih Akin shot his film of the same name.
 On the 30 meter high observation platform of the Warbunker we have a fantastic view over the whole Elbe island.
 The route continues on to Wilhelmsburger Mitte, where the buildings of the IBA 2013 will be inspected, then through the old station district to the old Elbe, Johanna Windmill and later directly on the Norderelbe.
 The scenically very beautiful at Bunthäuser Spitze where the river elbe divides to the north- and the southelbe on the green side of Wilhelmsburg.